ALTIANT Global Luxury AND ASSET MANAGEMENT (GLAM) MONITOR

 Welcome to the newest edition of Altiant’s Global Luxury and Asset Management (GLAM) Monitor.
 The monitor focuses on the behaviours and sentiments of our panel of validated global affluent/High Net Worth Individuals.

 Hard-hit categories such as retail and travel and are now broadly in line, or even exceeding, pre-pandemic norms.
 However, global issues such as the energy and climate crises, international conflicts and inflation remain significant and continue to impact affluent sentiment.
-The recent general elections in the UK, US and France are likely to have a notable impact on these results in the coming quarters.
+The recent general elections in the UK, US and France are likely to have a notable impact on these results into 2025.
+Some questions will be replaced by new and more relevant ones from Q1 2025, as we refresh GLAM for another year.

 All the data is available within Tableau so that you can reformulate the results according to your own preferences.
 Age, gender, region and household income filters will enable you to interact with the data and cut it in different ways to identify key differences and trends.